mjang/documentation-theme-jekyll/_docs/reference/glossary.md

 #### Scope
 A scope is a set of (OAuth 2.0) rights to a protected resource, associated with an access token.
 Clients can request scopes for access to a protected resource.
 The Authorization Server can allow or deny such requests.
 For more information on the scopes that you can configure for the ForgeRock Identity Cloud, see the following page: [Scopes]({{ site.baseurl }}/reference/scopes).

+#### Single-Page App (SPA)
+An app that runs entirely in the browser.
+Also known as a browser-based app.

 #### Team Member
 A ForgeRock administration console user.